samisalkosuo/udpipe-rest-server-docker/README.md

 To use UDPipe REST server, you need to:

 - Find a language model.
-  - Train it or get if from somwhere.
+  - Train it or get if from somewhere.
 - To train a modeL:
   - Get a training file.
 For example, from [Universal Dependencies](https://github.com/UniversalDependencies/).
   - Train UDPipe for the language.